mnot/I-D/draft-nottingham-scheduling-online-meetings.md

 Conflicts and preferences should be gathered privately; e.g., in an e-mail to the convener.

-## Step 2: Find an Equitable Solution (if possible)
+## Find the Best Solution (if possible)

 Based upon the information gathered, identify one or more candidate times for the meeting that conform to these rules:

 1. No participant is expected to attend any part of the meeting between 11pm and 8am in their stated timezone, unless they explicitly state a preference for doing so, and
 2. No participant has a genuine conflict in any part of the candidate time.

-If no candidate times are available, proceed to one of the next steps below.
+If no candidate times are available, proceed to one of the options in the next step.

 Otherwise, choose a candidate while conforming as much as possible to any participants' stated preferences, announcing it to the list for confirmation.

+## Find an Equitable Solution

+If it isn't possible to find a time that meets all of the relevant constraints, a compromise solution needs to be come to.
+In doing so, the considerations above can be incorporated by using one of the following methods.

-## Step 3a: Poll from the Least Privileged Perspective
+### Poll from the Least Privileged Perspective

-If the previous step fails to find a candidate time, a poll can be used to select a time for the meeting.
+A poll can be used to select a time for the meeting.
 In doing so, it is important to consider the dynamics of group behaviour, because a large number of people who have similar needs are likely to overwhelm the needs of a minority in a disproportionate fashion.

 For example, if ten participants are all in the US/Pacific timezone, three are in UK/London, and one is in Japan/Tokyo, a poll that has many US-friendly options is likely to result in the meeting taking place during business hours in the US, in the evening in London, and at an extremely unfriendly hour in Tokyo, because the US participants will not take others' inconvenience fully into account.